 There are also two additional compulsory courses; General Paper in Psychology and the Psychology Tutorial Course will develop your ability to think critically about psychology and integrate your knowledge across a range of psychological topics.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Teaching will take place at the Psychology building at George Square, and at other locations within the University's Central Area.
-You will have use of the specialised laboratories and the University's library and computer facilities.
+You will have use of the specialised laboratories, the School's own dedicated library and the University's main library and computer facilities.

-There are opportunities to study in Europe through Erasmus or further afield through the University's international exchange programme.
+There are opportunities to study in Europe through international exchange programmes.